 Vertical blinds do the same, except the slats are (as you might have guessed) lined up vertically.

-Another option are roller blinds, which consist of a single sheet of material that rolls into a cylinder at the top of the window.
+Another option to consider is roller blinds, which consist of a single sheet of material that rolls into a cylinder at the top of the window.

-Finally, there are Roman blinds, which are even concertina folds when up, and flat against the window when down.
+Finally, there are roman blinds, which are designed to pleat or concertina when folded up and flat against the window when down.

 Being much thinner, blinds do not insulate in the same way that curtains do.
 While the heavier the blind, the more effective an insulator it will be, no blind can match the performance of a set of heavy blackout curtains.